nicolasartman/web-inspector-dark-theme/README.md

 <img src="https://github.com/nicolasartman/web-inspector-dark-theme/raw/master/pics/inspector2.png">

 As one can see, there are still plenty of tweaks to be made, but the elements, scripts, and console tabs should be good enough for daily use (in fact, I use this theme for almost all my development).

+Also, yes, I realize the text size is far too big for most people.
+I have poor eyesight.
+I'm working on centralizing the text sizing so others can easily adjust it to their liking.